-Annex II: Other candidate European Partnerships of potential relevance (27)
+Annex II: Other candidate European Partnerships of potential relevance

-Name Short description of the aim Global Health EDCTP3 Increase global health security in sub-Saharan Africa and Europe by accelerating the clinical development of effective, safe, accessible, suitable and affordable health technologies as well as health system interventions for infectious diseases in partnership with Africa and international funders.
+Short description of the aim Increase global health security in sub-Saharan Africa and Europe, by accelerating the clinical development of effective, safe, accessible, suitable and affordable health technologies as well as health systems interventions for infectious diseases in partnership with Africa and international funders.
 Support implementation research and health systems research for the uptake of new, improved or existing medical interventions.
-Partnership on Transforming Health and Care Systems Pool a critical mass of European/national/regional scientific resources to research, develop and test organisational, service and policy innovations.
+Pool a critical mass of European/national/regional scientific resources to research, develop and test organisational, service and policy innovations.
 The context-specific knowledge and evidence will inform health and care policies and facilitate uptake of innovations, as well as their scaling-up and transfer to other countries and regions.
-Personalised Medicine Align priority setting and fund research projects in the area of personalised medicine between EU Member States and regions, associated countries and international partner countries.
-Make recommendations for wider roll-out of personalised medicine approaches in healthcare.
-Rare Diseases Improve the integration, effectiveness, production and social impact of research on rare diseases through the development, demonstration and promotion of Europe/ world-wide production, sharing and exploitation of research and clinical data, materials, processes, knowledge and know-how.
-One Health AMR Bring together the many aspects of antimicrobial resistance (AMR) to overcome fragmentation of the AMR research landscape, and integrate the various different research fields (addressing human health, animal health, food safety and environment).
-Contribute to the EU One Health Action Plan against AMR that provides the framework within which action should be taken.
+Align priority setting and fund research projects in the area of personalised medicine between EU Member States and regions, associated countries and international partner countries.
+Make recommendations for wider roll-out of personalised medicine approaches in health care.
+Improve the integration, the effectiveness, the production and the social impact of research on rare diseases through the development, demonstration and promotion of Europe/ world-wide production, sharing and exploitation of research and clinical data, materials, processes, knowledge and know-hows.
+Bring together the many aspects of antimicrobial resistance (AMR) to overcome fragmentation of the AMR research landscape, and integrate the various different research fields (addressing human health, animal health, food safety and environment).
+Contribute to the EU One health action plan against AMR that provides the framework within which action should be taken.